 A few drops of oil for your head and feet

 Over the day, your body accumulates a lot of heat.
 Apply a few drops of oil on your scalp and massage gently in the clockwise direction.
 Follow this by massaging a few drops of oil from heel to toe.
 This simple routine removes excess heat from the body, helping in getting more deep sleep.

 This might sound like a demanding task, but trust us, it's worth it.
 Using mobiles, tablets and laptops can strain your eyes and interfere with your body's melatonin production.
 This fools our biological clocks into thinking it's daytime.
 Keep your devices away an hour before bedtime.
 You can use this time to read, listen to soothing music or get some alone time.

 Writing a journal is a simple way to clear your mind of thoughts and remove residual emotions.
 You don't have to spend a lot of time.
 Take five minutes to write a quick note every night.

 Surprising as this may sound, reading in bed is not a great idea.
 Reading in bed sends conflicting signals as your body is ready to sleep while your mind is alert.
 Do your bedtime reading in your study.
 Choose soothing and uplifting content to read at night.
 Emotionally distressing content can affect the quality of sleep.

 A glass of warm milk

 Your grandmother was right.
-A glass of warm milk with a dash of elaichi and haldi does indeed ensure a good night’s rest.
+A glass of warm milk with a dash of cardamom and turmeric does indeed ensure a good night's rest.

 Consciously relax your body